Nine reasons why Edinburgh is the best place in the UK for your next tech job

 - ScotRUG hosts monthly meetings for Ruby on Rails enthusiasts.

-Whatever your hobby, Edinburgh probably has a club for it – from board games, wine tasting, and live action role play, to rock climbing (on the largest indoor wall in the world, no less), kayaking and horse riding, and a whole lot more in between.
+Whatever your hobby, Edinburgh probably has a club for it – from wine tasting, and live action role play, to rock climbing (on the largest indoor wall in the world, no less), kayaking and horse riding, and a whole lot more in between.